Minimum Cost Loop Nests for Contraction of a Sparse Tensor with a Tensor Network: Finding Optimal SpTTN Kernels

-To determine an efficient loop nest for an SpTTN kernel, we seek an approach to enumerate fully-fused trees and efficient algorithms to find an optimal tree for simple cost metrics.
-Enumeration enables autotuning, but for analytic metrics of performance such as buffer size, more efficient search schemes are possible.
-Different contraction paths yield different fully-fused loop nests, hence we focus our attention to enumeration and search of loop nests for a particular contraction path.
-Our efficient search algorithm employs dynamic programming, after decoupling order of terms from the tree structure.
+To determine an efficient loop nest for an SpTTN kernel, we first present an approach to enumerate fully-fused trees and later present efficient algorithms to find an optimal tree for simple cost metrics.